-To enable realm protection, you create the realm and configure it to include realmsecured objects, roles, and authorizations.
+To enable realm protection, you create the realm and configure it to include realm-secured objects, roles, and authorizations.

-- 1. Log in to Oracle Database Vault Administrator from Cloud Control as a user who has been granted the DV_OWNER or DV_ADMIN role and the SELECT ANY DICTIONARY privilege.
-Logging into Oracle Database Vault explains how to log in. - 2.
+- Log in to Oracle Database Vault Administrator from Cloud Control as a user who has been granted the DV_OWNER or DV_ADMIN role and the SELECT ANY DICTIONARY privilege.
+Logging in to Oracle Database Vault from Oracle Enterprise Cloud Control explains how to log in. - 2.
 In the Administration page, under Database Vault Components, click Realms. - 3.
 In the Realms page, click Create to display the Create Realm page.